DauntlessReset/dev-docs-relearn/content/cloud-native/docker-course.md

 ## Docker Tips

-- you don't need to write the whole ID number to refer to a specific container - just enough so that it can be distinctly selected from the other containers
+-  You don't need to write the whole ID number to refer to a specific container - just enough so that it can be distinctly selected from the other containers

-- specify version

-capture best practices for docker
+- Give the exact version when specifying an image in a build file - if a future image breaks support, you will still have a working build.